 Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
-The supplementary information, including the Schedule of Administrative Expenses; Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer; and Schedule of Per Diem Paid to Trustees on pages 68 through 70, and the other information presented in the Introductory Section, including the Letter of Transmittal and Board of Trustees chart, on pages 2 through 6, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The supplementary information, including the Schedule of Administrative Expenses and Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer on pages 68 through 69, and the other information presented in the Introductory Section, including the Letter of Transmittal and Board of Trustees chart, on pages 2 through 6, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Schedule of Administrative Expenses; Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer; and Schedule of Per Diem Paid to Trustees are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Schedule of Administrative Expenses and Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Administrative Expenses; Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer; and Schedule of Per Diem Paid to Trustees are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+In our opinion, the Schedule of Administrative Expenses and Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer are fairly stated in all material respects in relation to the basic financial statements taken as a whole.